October

 In October, before the ice settles, salmon spawn in many rivers.
 In winter-warm rivers in the south, they tend to spawn later.
 But no matter when the spawning starts, the salmon have dressed up.
 The spawning costume of the male salmon is particularly colorful and beautiful.
 The male draws color and energy from the flesh of the fish.
 The skin becomes reddish and the lower jaw gets a proper hook.
 The hook is well suited for fighting, and both the color and the hook are designed to impress the female salmon.

-The female is not as colorful in her skin as the male.
+The female is not as colorful as the male.
 She becomes more brownish.
-Instead, female salmon invest in the production of large, red-orange eggs - as many as 1,450 eggs per kilogram of body weight.
-Spawning is the goal in the life of a wild salmon, as it allows them to pass on their genes to the next generation.
+Instead, female salmon invest in the production of large, reddish-orange eggs - as many as 1,450 per kilogram of body weight.
+Spawning is the goal in the life of a wild salmon, as it provides the opportunity to pass on its genes to the next generation.

 The roe is placed in a spawning pit, which the female salmon digs.
 She uses her tail to dig and her gill fin to measure the correct depth.
 The toughest male salmon is immediately in place and fertilizes the roe, which the female salmon quickly covers with a protective layer of gravel.
 The roe will then lie there under the gravel through a long winter and develop.